5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Prepare the colored floral wire

-Apply a small piece of adhesive tape to temporarily secure the position of the two iron baskets together.
+Apply a small strip of adhesive tape to hold the two baskets in position temporarily.

 Apply a small piece of adhesive tape to temporarily secure the position of the two iron baskets together